 Weather also dictates smog formation, and it can do this in two major ways.
 First, the weather conditions over a city must be conducive to the accumulation of secondary pollutants.
 This is why photochemical smog is typically densest on cloudless summer days when incoming solar radiation, or insolation, is most direct, and also why the sunny climes of Los Angeles and Denver are known for their photochemical smog.
-From a meteorological perspective, such fair weather requires what is known as a high pressure system or anticyclone to form over the region.
+From a meteorological perspective, such fair weather often occurs under a high pressure system or anticyclone that forms over the region.

 The second way weather affects smog is by how effectively it traps pollution and allows it to accumulate in the atmosphere.
 High relative humidity - or the presence of dense water vapor in the atmosphere - is extremely effective at trapping particulate matter, as well as sulfuric and nitric acid aerosols.
 Unless dissipated by wind or precipitation, the pollutants in smog will remain in the lower atmosphere, concentrated over their source.
 Smog is often densest when a temperature inversion traps a layer of cool air below a layer of warm air, the inversion process also favors fog formation.